Vasil Andoni (footballer)

-Vasil Andoni (Bulgarian: Васил Андони; born 22 June 2000) is a Bulgarian professional footballer who plays as a forward for Polish club Glinik Gorlice.
+Vasil Andoni (Bulgarian: Васил Андони; born 22 June 2000) is a Bulgarian professional footballer who plays as a forward for the Italian Serie D team Melfi.

 Career

 Born in Varna, Bulgaria in a Moldovan family, Andoni spend his youth career in Kaliakra Kavarna and Chernomorets Balchik, before moving to Germany and spending a half season in Dinamo-Auto Tiraspol.
 He was on trials to join Dunav Ruse in the summer of 2022.
 Instead, he joined Fratria Varna, a newly established team playing in A Regional Varna, the 4th level of Bulgarian football.
 He became a top goalscorer of the team and helped his team promoted to Third League.
 The next season he again becomes top goalscorer of the team, together with Denys Vasin, helping his team to promote to Second Professional League.
 On 17 December 2024, he announced he was leaving the club after two-and-a-half years by mutual agreement.

 After a short stint at Slovenian club Drava Ptuj, Andoni joined Polish fifth tier club Glinik Gorlice on 8 August 2025.